philtipping31/PP2---GuessTheLyrics/README.md

 - As a first time user, I want to be able to choose when the quiz begins.
 - As a first time user, I want to be able to see what answers I guess correctly and incorrectly.
 - As a first time user, I want to know how many answers I guessed correctly in the form of a score.
+- As a first time user, I want to see how quickly I answered all of the questions.
 - As a first time user, I want to be able to easily play the quiz again and as many times as I want.

 ### Returning User